Conduction vs. Convection vs. Hybrid Explained 2026

 Conduction Convection Hybrid

-Heat-up time 20–30 sec.
+Heat-up Time 20–30 sec.
 30–60 sec.
 20–40 sec.

 Flavour Good Excellent Very good